-Sergej Milinkovic-Savic was born on the 27th day of February 1995 to his mother, Milijana Savić, and father, Nikola Milinković in Lleida, an autonomous community of Catalonia, Spain.
+For Biography starters, Sergej Milinkovic-Savic was born on the 27th day of February 1995.
+He was born to his mother, Milijana Savić, and father, Nikola Milinković in Lleida, an autonomous community of Catalonia, Spain.

 Did You Know?… Milinković-Savić was born into a sporting family.
 His father, Nikola Milinković, played football professionally from 1991 to 2005.

-Sergej upon his birth had two surnames which is deemed a rare occurrence in Serbia.
-Truth be told: He was handed his double surname due to a Spanish Catalan error.
+The Athlete, upon his birth, had two surnames which are deemed a rare occurrence in Serbia.
+Truth be told: He was handed his double surname due to a Spanish-Catalan error.

-Upon his birth, the Spanish birth registry office reported an erroneously combined the surname of his dad and mum and instead of picking the first.
+Upon his birth, the Spanish birth registry office reported an erroneously combined surname of his dad and mum instead of picking the first.

-Vanja is a fellow footballer and former Man United rejectee who as at the time of writing plays as a goalkeeper for Italian Serie A club SPAL.
+Vanja is a fellow footballer and former Man United rejectee who, at the time of writing, plays as a goalkeeper for Italian Serie A club SPAL.

-Unlike her brothers, Jana is following the basketball footsteps of her mother.
+Unlike her brothers, Jana is following in the basketball footsteps of her mother.

-Jana was not born in Spain thus making the Milinokvic-Family family rule not to be applied.
+Jana was not born in Spain, thus making the Milinokvic-Family rule not to be applied.
 Her name is slightly different from her brothers.
 Jana bears only Milinković.

 Sergej Milinkovic-Savic Biography – Career Buildup: